Spatha

 The spatha was a type of straight and long sword, measuring between 0.5 and 1 m, with a handle length of between 18 and 20 cm, in use in the territory of the Roman Empire during the 1st to 6th centuries AD.
 Later swords, from the 7th to 10th centuries, like the Viking swords, are recognizable derivatives and sometimes subsumed under the term spatha.

+Roman spatha in Reichsstadtmuseum, Rothenburg ob der Tauber, Germany.

 The Roman spatha was used in war and in gladiatorial fights.
 The spatha of literature appears in the Roman Empire in the 1st century AD as a weapon used by presumably Celtic auxiliaries and gradually became a standard heavy infantry weapon by the 3rd century AD, relegating the gladius to use as a light infantry weapon.
 The spatha apparently replaced the gladius in the front ranks, giving the infantry more reach when thrusting.
 While the infantry version had a long point, versions carried by the cavalry had a rounded tip that prevented accidental stabbing of the cavalryman's own foot or horse.

 Archaeologically many instances of the spatha have been found in Britain and Germany.
 It was used extensively by Germanic warriors.
 It is unclear whether it came from the gladius or the longer Celtic swords, or whether it served as a model for the various arming swords and Viking swords of Europe.
 The spatha remained popular throughout the Migration Period.
 It evolved into the knightly sword of the High Middle Ages by the 12th century.